-i. at the time the SICAV has received the required Information and supporting documentary evidence during the Grace Period; and an investment company with variable share capital governed by Luxembourg law

-- ii. the SICAV has reviewed such Information and supporting documentary evidence and - iii. the SICAV has accepted the prospective shareholder.
+- i. at the time the SICAV has received the required Information and supporting documentary evidence during the Grace Period; and - ii. the SICAV has reviewed such Information and supporting documentary evidence and - iii. the SICAV has accepted the prospective shareholder.